Runaway (Dexter: New Blood): Plot

 Dexter retrieves medicines and equipment from a local veterinarian, planning to kill Miles.
 He arrives at the bar he frequents, acting as an interested customer.
-Outside, Dexter injects Miles but before he can fully inject him with ketamine, Logan arrives.
+Outside, Dexter injects Miles, but before he can fully inject him with ketamine, Logan arrives.
 Dexter then starts brutally attacking Miles until Logan restrains him.
-Miles is arrested but Dexter is also brought to the station for paperwork.
+Miles is arrested, but Dexter is also brought to the station for paperwork.
 Dexter witnesses Logan intimidate Miles with threats to charge him with homicide, and he confesses that he works for a man named Jasper Hodge (Kellan Rhude), who makes the pills.
-Dexter overhears the conversation and infiltrates Jasper's house to sedate him before the police will arrive in a few days with a warrant.
+Dexter overhears the conversation and infiltrates Jasper's house to sedate him before the police arrive in a few days with a warrant.

 At the bunker, Chloe immediately sees the camera turning on and realizes her state.
 However, she provokes Kurt by undressing herself in front of the camera and refusing to go outside when he orders her.
 This forces Kurt to go into her room, where she uses a shard of glass to slice his face through his ski mask.
-He takes her outside, telling her to run but she refuses.
+He takes her outside, telling her to run, but she refuses.
 When she approaches him, he kills her by shooting her in the eye, upsetting him.

 Meanwhile, Dexter prepares to kill Jasper in his home, having arranged his table, when he notices that Logan is outside.
-Dexter then removes all of his equipment and forces Jasper to snort pure fentanyl powder, which he had been using to manufacture adulterated fake Roxicodone, or "Blues".
-When authorities enter the house, Dexter and his equipment are gone and Jasper in found dead from an overdose in his chair.
+Dexter then removes all of his equipment and forces Jasper to snort pure fentanyl powder, which he had been using to manufacture adulterated fake Roxicodone, or "Blues."
+When authorities enter the house, Dexter and his equipment are gone, and Jasper is found dead from an overdose in his chair.

-Kurt picks up Harrison, who was planning on leaving town, and takes him to the diner.
+Kurt picks up Harrison, who plans on leaving town, and takes him to the diner.
 After some talk, he gives him a job at the diner.
-Harrison returns to the cabin, lying to Dexter about attending therapy.
+Harrison returns to the cabin and lies to Dexter about attending therapy.
 Angela and Molly are shown security footage of Matt checking out of the hotel, confirming that the person is not Matt and that Kurt lied to them.
 When she returns home, she talks with Audrey, who recalls Harrison's statement that his father wasn't Jim Lindsay.
-This prompts Angela to investigate based on her talk with Angel, finding something that shocks her.
-She then prints out its content, which is revealed to be an obituary for Dexter.
+Based on her talk with Angel, it prompts Angela to investigate.
+She finds something that shocks her.
+Angela then prints out its content, which is revealed to be an obituary for Dexter.